Quake strikes northeast India, Bangladesh; 11 dead, nearly 200 hurt

 The government said two teams from the National Disaster Response Force had arrived to help with the rescue.

-"The rescue operations are about to start on a war footing," central Minister of State for Home Affairs Kiren Rijiju told Reuters.
+"The rescue operations are about to start on a war footing," Junior Home Affairs Minister Kiren Rijiju told Reuters.

 It was the most powerful earthquake to hit the state since 1957, according to academics at the department of seismological research at Manipur University.